Skip to content ↓

 Director of Art, Phil Chaundy, said: “Anyone who enters our Art and Design Departments can immediately see the sheer ambition in the quality of creative work produced here.
 It is great to have received recognition for this.”

 The Oratory Art and Design Departments are described as a “hive of energy, where everybody finds their niche” by The Good Schools Guide.
 The departments are equipped with 8 specialist art studios, which include a photographic studio and darkroom, a clay room, a 3D room, a painting and drawing studio and its very own gallery.
 Here, anyone can be an artist and anything can be art.
-All students are encouraged to use any material they wish to convey their vision.
-Recently, a student spent a short time in hospital and used it as inspiration, turning it into a universal comment on hospital care and mortality using plaster casts from real bones and video loops for his A Level project.
+All pupils are encouraged to use any material they wish to convey their vision.
+Recently, a pupil spent a short time in hospital and used it as inspiration, turning it into a universal comment on hospital care and mortality using plaster casts from real bones and video loops for his A Level project.

-The Oratory School is proud to have achieved this significant accolade, which is testament to the talent, dedication, hard work and commitment of The Oratory School’s Art and Design Departments’ staff and their students.
+The Oratory School is proud to have achieved this significant accolade, which is testament to the talent, dedication, hard work and commitment of The Oratory School’s Art and Design Departments’ staff and their pupils.

 Three-Dimensional Design